abdul-farhat/we-transfer-tech-test/README.md

 ```

 ## Reports
-These are generated in the reporting dir - just open 'index.html' to access them after running the tests.
+These are generated in the 'reporting' folder - just open 'index.html' to access them after running the tests.

 ## Managing WebDriver Versions
 You can change/update version of Selenium Server and associated webDrivers in [selenium-webdriver-versions.json](./selenium-webdriver-versions.json)